alexn11/dl-imperial-maths/README.md

 - number of parameters,
 - training loss and accuracy,
 - final test loss and accuracy,
-- training time for each epoch
+- training time for each epoch,
 - the total training time.

 Two sets of models have been trained.

-The larger one contains 12 models which have been trained for 10 epochs with resulting test accuracies from 9.73 to 9.82.
+The larger one contains 12 models which have been trained for 10 epochs with resulting test accuracies from 0.973 to 0.982.
 Model "M2" from this set is the one with most parameters and longest training time.

 The smaller set of models contains 4 different models trained for 35 epochs.
-The resulting test accuracies are from 9.75 to sliglty above 9.82.
+The resulting test accuracies lie from 0.975 to slightly above 0.982.
 There seems to be a strong postive correlation between the number of parameters of the model and the resulting accuracy except for large models.
-Indeed models "M0" and "M3" are the models with the most parameters, with M3 having much more than M0.
-Despite this, the resulting accuracies seem to be rougly equal.
+Indeed for the smalles models this correlation appears clearly.
+Meanwhile the models "M0" and "M3" are the models with the most parameters, with M3 having much more than M0.
+Despite this, the resulting accuracies seem to be roughly equal.

 Other aspects that could have been explored is the dependence of the duration of the training on the type of optimizer (all the models have used the "rmsprop" optimizer).
-Also it owuld be interesting to compare the model performances for different activation functions.
+It would also be interesting to compare the model performances for different activation functions.

-### Assignement 3
+### Assignment 3

-This assignement is about solving the MNIST classification problem by using a model based on a convoluational neural network.
+This assignment is about solving the MNIST classification problem by using a model based on a convolutional neural network.

-Using Keras sequential model I have implemented a few models.
+Using Keras sequential model I have implemented a couple of models.

 The modifiable model and training parameters are:
 - the number of convolutional layers and for each layer: